enaroc/EKS_Joomla_Netflix_Weather/README.md

 When we set a target CPU utilisation percentage, the HPA scales our application in or out to try and meet that target.

-The HPA needs k8s metric server installed to verify the CPU of a pod
+The HPA needs k8s metric server installed to verify the CPU of pods.

-We do not need to deploy or install the HPA on our cluster to begin scaling our applciations, it's available as a default kubernetes APU resource.
+We do not need to deploy or install the HPA on our cluster to begin scaling our applications, it's available as a default kubernetes API resource.

 - How does it work ?